AbuseIO/AbuseIO/readme.md

     // After...
     return 0;
 }

 ---
-The default Markdown mail templates have been refreshed with a more professional and appealing design.
-In addition, the undocumented promotion Markdown mail component has been removed.

-Because indentation has special meaning within Markdown, Markdown mail templates expect unindented HTML.
-If you've previously published Laravel's default mail templates, you'll need to re-publish your mail templates or manually unindent them:

-php artisan vendor:publish --tag=laravel-mail --force
----
 Due to:
 - Package laminas/laminas-loader is abandoned, you should avoid using it.
 No replacement was suggested.